Aystub/ClassTrack/README.md

 Mission
 To improve educational tools for students and parents and provide a consistent and balanced learning environment.
 Objectives
--	Increase parental awareness and interactions with their children to improve the student’s learning environment
+-	Increase parental awareness and interactions with their children to improve the studentâ€™s learning environment
 -	Foster parent and teacher relationships
--	Facilitate teacher’s ease of access so that they can focus on the students rather than the tools
+-	Facilitate teacherâ€™s ease of access so that they can focus on the students rather than the tools